 El Cosmico, Marfa, Texas

 Marfa, Texas, is one of the most distinctive cities of the high desert—here's a definitive list of things to do while you're there.
 Known for attracting a creative community of artists, El Cosmico—with its 21 acres of campgrounds, teepees, yurts, and trailers—serves as an unofficial gathering ground.

 Big Sur, California

 This majestic stretch of California coast features some of the most awe-inspiring vistas and peaceful pockets of nature of the United States.
 The famous 90-mile stretch of Pacific Coast Highway, or Highway 1, traces the edge of sheer cliffs that plummet to the Pacific Ocean below.
 The city of Big Sur itself is a peaceful place thanks to a sparse population and the sound-cushioning (and service-obliterating) impact of dense redwood forests.

-This story was originally published on September 20, 2016, and has been updated.
+This post was originally published on July 22, 2017, and has since been updated.